Object-Oriented Programming

 - Modify the initializer to accept

-along with other parameters and call the base class initializer usingsuper().__init__()
+interest_ratealong with other parameters and call the base class initializer usingsuper().__init__().

 - Modify the initializer to accept